 Complete Guide to a Child Development Degree Online

-Students interested in a career in this field should research credentialing requirements for child psychologists, as they vary by state.
+Students interested in a career in this field should research credentialing requirements for child development specialists.
 Students should also ensure that the schools they consider are accredited by the APA.
 For prospective students and potential employers, accreditation by the American Psychological Association indicates that a college or university is legitimate.
-Read More
+For more help choosing an online program in child development, browse our 2017 top colleges ranking list for child development degrees.

-Comprehensive List of Schools for an Online Child Development Degree ( 16)
+Comprehensive List of Accredited Online Schools - Child Development Degrees ( 17)

 Degree programs in child development are available at the bachelor's, master's, doctorate, and certificate level.
 The bachelor's program includes courses in brain and behavior, cognitive psychology, human memory, childhood and adolescent development, and human sexuality.
 While some choose to continue on for more schooling, graduates at this level can go on to become child advocates, social workers, teachers, and social services managers.